 Prior to and during his consulting and research career, for over ten years he was a full-time professor of marketing, with positions at Georgetown University School of Business and at Seton Hall University School of Business.
 He has taught and developed courses on marketing research, corporate brand strategy, building strong brands to MBAs, executives and undergraduates.
 Alex has been an invited speaker on communications testing and claims substantiation testing to companies such as Bayer, Kraft and American Home Products; on measuring dilution in 2003 for the American Marketing Association; on consumer behavior related to trademarks in 2002 for the International Trademark Association; on survey design at the 2000 for the Practising Law Institute; and on brand strategy and protection at Columbia Business School, The Conference Board and other companies.
 He has also been a consultant to a variety of organizations including the Federal Trade Commission on survey design for deceptive advertising.

-He is a member of the Editorial Board of The Trademark Reporter and the Journal of Public Policy and Marketing, an academic refereed journal published by the American Marketing Association.
 He has been Co-Chair and Chair of various conferences on false advertising surveys, and marketing and public policy.

 Alex Simonson was born in New York in 1962 and currently resides in the New York/New Jersey metro area.